clearlinux/clear-linux-documentation/source/get-started/bootable-usb.rst

       Figure 6: Flashing, percentage complete

-#. :guilabel:`Flash complete` shows when the process is finished.
+#. :guilabel:`Flash complete!` shows when the process is finished.

    .. rst-class:: dropshadow